jomartin-999/spring-boot-for-vmware-gemfire/docs/geode-api-ext.md

 https://geode.apache.org/docs/guide/115/topologies_and_comm/p2p_configuration/chapter_overview.html\[peer
 member or node\] (`Cache`) in the cluster on startup.
-This is expressed in configuration when creating the cache instance required to interact with the VMware GemFire data management system.
-In most cases, your application will be a client.
-SBDG makes this decision easy, since it auto-configures a `ClientCache` instance, [by default](#geode-clientcache-applications).
+This is expressed in configuration when creating the cache instance required to interact with the [vmware-gemfire-name] data management system.
+In most cases, your application will be a client. [spring-boot-gemfire-name] makes this decision easy, since it auto-configures a `ClientCache` instance, [by default](#geode-clientcache-applications).